 As seniors progress to late stage dementia, full-time care may become necessary, whether you choose memory care or professional dementia care at home.
 The symptoms of the final stages of Alzheimer’s include behavioral and personality changes, inability to perform ADLs, and severe cognitive decline.

 Dementia stage 6: severe cognitive decline

 Stage 6 marks a need for caregiver help to perform basic daily activities such as dressing, eating, using the toilet, and other self-care.
 Seniors with late stage dementia may have difficulty regulating sleep, interacting with others, or behaving appropriately in public settings.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Memory care is specialized care for seniors who have Alzheimer’s disease, another type of dementia, and other forms of memory loss.
-It includes 24-hour supervision to prevent wandering, help with activities of daily living (ADLs), meal services, and health care as needed.
-Some carefully designed memory care facilities have layouts and therapies to reduce confusion and promote familiarity.
+Memory care is specialized care for seniors with dementia.
+It includes 24-hour supervision to prevent wandering, help with ADLs, meal services, and, often, health care as needed.

 When to seek memory care will vary depending on a senior’s dementia symptoms, health status, living situation, and more.
-One of our Senior Living Advisors can discuss memory care thoroughly and share information on communities in your area.
+Reach out to our free, local Senior Living Advisors to discuss memory care and dementia home care options for your family.